carloscinelli/sensemakr/vignettes/sensemakr.md

 sense.out <- sensemakr(model=lm.out, treatment="directlyharmed")
 ```

-The `sensemakr` object, `sense.out`, contains a variety of useful quantities, including `sensemakr\$benchmarks`, which we will explore below.
+The `sensemakr` object, `sense.out`, contains a variety of useful quantities, including `sensemakr$benchmarks`, which we will explore below.
 In common use cases, however, investigators would not inspect this directly but would turn to the `plot` and `summary` methods.

 We turn first to the `summary` method to gain substantive insight into the sensitivity analysis itself.